Image generated by Dall-E

 Image: Fantastical

 We can’t talk about workflow optimization without diving into calendar management.
 A disorganized and overwhelming schedule is a surefire way to disrupt your productivity goals.
-With Fantastical, however, you can take control of your time.
+With Fantastical (Flexibits Premium from $4.75/mo billed annually; free tier available), you can take control of your time.
 Its natural language processing and intelligent scheduling capabilities means that it can create an event from plain English inputs, such as, “Virtual marketing meeting with John on Wednesday at 2pm.”
+On macOS Tahoe, Fantastical’s parser is further enhanced by Apple Intelligence for handling more complex sentence structures.
 And its unified calendar seamlessly blends events, reminders and tasks across multiple accounts.

 Read more: The 9 Best Calendar Apps for Mac